ldm0/reference/src/type-coercions.md

 > has been stabilized, the traits themselves are not yet stable and therefore
 > can't be used directly in stable Rust.

-## LUB Coercion
+## Least upper bound coercions

-*Least upper bound coercion* (LUB coercion) is the type of coercion take place when several expressions of possibly different types need be unified to a single type.
+*Least upper bound coercion* (LUB coercion) is the form of type coercion take place when several expressions of possibly different types need be unified to a single type.
 This happens in [match] arms, [if expressions] and [array literal expressions].
 In LUB coercion, the compiler tries to find the least upper bound of given types.
-However, Least Upper Bound coercion is not described in any RFC.

 For example: